hydra-genetics/hydra-genetics/docs/packaging_pipeline/package_pipeline.md

 # Pipeline packaging

-Some system doesn't allow access to internet making it impossible to have a pipeline that are dependent on resource hosted on web, like docker hub and github.
-This is solved by packing the pipeline and all dependencies.
+Some systems don't allow access to internet making it impossible to use a pipeline that is dependent on resources hosted on the web, like docker hub and github.
+This is solved by packing the pipeline and all its dependencies.

-## On local computer or unrestricted cluster
-Do these instructions on your local computer or a cluster with internet access.

 ## Package pipeline

+### On local computer or unrestricted cluster
+The following instructions on packaging the pipeline for an offline environment should be performed on your local computer or a cluster with internet access.

 Use a build script that will package all files needed to run the pipeline:

- * Environment
+ * The virtual environment
  * Github repositories (Pipeline, hydra-genetics modules, Snakemake-wrappers)
  * Singularities / Apptainers